XRM-OSS/Xrm-WebApi-Client/README.md

 ```

 ### Retrieve
-The client supports retrieving of records by Id, by alternate key and retrieve multiple.
+The client supports retrieving of records by Id, by alternate key, fetchXml and query expressions.
 For retrieving by alternate key, pass an array of objects that each have a property and a value property.
 You have to pass at least the entity logical name.
 You can always pass query parameters which will be appended to your retrieve requests.

-Retrieve:
+Retrieve by ID:

 ```JavaScript
 var request = {